Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   - **No inheritance**
     The values are neither inherited nor copied from an existing attribute set.
 The *Inherit configuration* toggle and the *Inherit/Copy values* drop-down list are locked.
   - **Attribute set name**
-    The values inherited or copied from the selected attribute set.
+    The values are inherited or copied from the selected attribute set.
 All existing attribute sets are displayed in the drop-down list.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Inherit configuration*